Why Women Now

 The past years have seen a tremendous mobilization of women, from #MeToo and Time’s Up to climate strikes and marches for political freedom.
 The potential to shift women’s political, economic, and social power is profound, so how will this activism be harnessed to fundamentally change our nation’s course?
 What is the agenda for women going into the 2020 elections?
 Hear from corporate and political leaders who are galvanizing the energy, anger, and power of women to create an inclusive and diverse women’s agenda.

-Alicia GarzaCo-founder of Black Lives Matter
+Alicia GarzaFounder of Black Futures Lab and Black Lives Matter

 Cecile RichardsCo-Founder of Supermajority